luisrochadev/luisrochadev.github.io/_posts/2016-11-25-learn-to-code.md

 In review:

 * HTML defines the content of web pages
-* CSS to specify the layout of web pages
+* CSS specifies the layout and design of web pages
 * JavaScript programs the behavior of web pages and their elements

 It is for this reason that I recommend Javascript as the foundation to a emerging programmer's curriculum.